INDUSTRY

 2. Organization (or Lack Thereof)

-I have never met an ICU Nurse who wasn’t meticulously organized and borderline OCD, in the best way possible.
+I have never met an ICU Nurse who wasn’t meticulously organized in the best way possible.
 These nurses know their stuff.
 Checklists of exactly which medications are due and highlighted grids of which are compatible together, which drips to titrate and when exact intake and output of fluids to the milliliters of blood taken for lab draws, etc. It’s hard to catch an ICU nurse off-guard with a question about their patients’ care.

 ER Nurses operate entirely differently, and for good reason.
 They don’t have the time or luxury to be detail-oriented.
 They only have the time to assess, react, and move on.
 So if you want to look at an ER nurse’s paper “brain,” don’t be surprised if they don’t carry one.
 Everything they need to know is up top.

-Show Me RN-to-BSN Programs
+>> Show Me Online RN-to-BSN Programs

 3. Goals of care

 In an ER, you never know who walks through that door next.
 ER nursing is the very big picture.
 You assess, identify the major problem, treat the major problem, and get the patient back out the door onto another appropriate floor because there are many others waiting for that bed.
-Prioritize, stabilize, move out.
+Prioritize, stabilize, and move out.
 You only have time for reactivity and responsiveness.

 In the ICU, you can instead proactively think and act.
 ICU nurses have to look at everybody’s system as interconnected and treat it as such.
-Something that affects your neurological functioning, affects your GI system, affects your liver, your kidneys, etc.
+Something that affects your neurological functioning affects your GI system, affects your liver, your kidneys, etc.

 ICU nurses are planning for long-term goals for patients and often watch patients progress from critical illness to health again.
-The goal is not in-and-out, it’s long-term wellness.
+The goal is not in and out - it’s long-term wellness.
 ICU nurses are very involved with patients and families, building rapport and providing education.
 ER nurses often don’t have the time for much interaction with patients and families beyond life-saving measures.

 4. Personality types